 Hume was the first to point out the argument by design basically shoots itself in the foot.
 What is to be explained is the order and complexity we find in living things.
 To propose a designer is just to posit a more ordered and more complex origin since that which could design something as complex as the animal kingdom in all its varieties, including us, must be even more complex in itself.
 What is posited is no solution to what needs to be explained, it just takes the argument around in a circle.

 Daniel Dennett has recently given us a wonderfully picturesque and accurate term for any step in a logical argument that basically just amount to “insert miracle here.”
 He calls it relying on skyhooks.
 If building the argument that justifies a large degree of belief in a theory is likened to building a brick building, each part of the logical progression of the argument proceeds by working with what has come before as step by step it progresses to its conclusions.
 We use cranes capable of lifting the doors and windows of our insights and clarity.
 A skyhook by contrast attempts to explain a source of design complexity without building on the lower layers.
 The use of skyhooks is intellectually dishonest.
+Say what you will about scholasticism but one thing characteristic of say the Summa Theologica, is its use of bricks in careful logical progression.

-Though the appeal to a creator fails as a rational argument the very real puzzle remains – animals look “overwhelmingly and compellingly like they were designed.”
+Though the fundamentalist’s simplistic appeal to a creator fails as a rational argument the very real puzzle remains – animals look “overwhelmingly and compellingly like they were designed.”
 (Dawkins) Compare the complexity of say a Boa Constrictor to that of Paley’s watch and it is not just more complicated, the Boa is a billion times more complicated.
 Fred Hoyle, former president of the Royal Astronomical Society, provided a very picturesque illustration of just what it is that needs to be explained.
 Imagine a hurricane sweeping through a junkyard.
 The chance of it spontaneously assembling a 747 airplane is equivalent to the chance of an eyeball being formed.
 Eyes and 747s can’t come into existence by chance, a single lucky shake of the dice, but they can if we spread out the luck.
 Evolution will then occur if the tiny, lucky steps accumulate.
 This is key:

 Smearing out the luck and accumulating it.